Patient Mateo actor portrayal, header

 3. Tawbi HA, Schadendorf D, Lipson EJ, et al. Relatlimab and nivolumab versus nivolumab in untreated advanced melanoma.
 N Engl J Med.
 2022;386(1):24-34.

-4. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Melanoma: Cutaneous V.2.2024. © National Comprehensive Cancer Network, Inc. 2024.
+5. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Melanoma: Cutaneous V.2.2025. © National Comprehensive Cancer Network, Inc. 2025.
 All rights reserved.
-Accessed May 3, 2024.
+Accessed April 11, 2025.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.